aditya-kapilavai/Intrinsic-metrics/Animations/Readme.txt

 This folder contains animations of the singularity distance measure for the nine interpretations presented in Fig. 4 of the paper.
-The chosen one-parametric metric motion of Eq.
-5.2.

-This folder contains animations of the singularity distance measure for the nine interpretations presented in Fig. 4 of the paper.
 The chosen one-parametric metric motion is given in Eq.
 (5.2).

 Interpretation 1: Both the base and platform are made of undeformable materials.